 4) Conduct A/B Testing:

 A/B testing is a proven route to assess how the simplest of changes in your email marketing content can increase conversions and registration numbers.
-Allowing event hosts to test what content, images, design or subject lines are performing best at attracting and retaining audience’s attention, using A/B testing helps in identifying the best email campaign that drives the maximum visitor traffic to your event’s landing page.
+Allowing event hosts to test what content, images, design or subject lines are performing best at attracting and retaining the audience’s attention, using A/B testing helps in identifying the best email campaign that drives the maximum visitor traffic to your event’s landing page.

 Marketing tools such as Mailchimp or Marketo are very useful to A/B test various subject lines and email versions.
 Get creative and experiment around to see how can you improve your email campaign’s reach and conversion rates!